 A very unique and personal project can be found in the aptly named Valley of Fairies.
 A local Romanian decided to fulfil his childhood dream and build a fairytale home for himself.
-You can even rent out rooms if you like to feel straight out of Snow White and the Seven Dwarfs.
+You can even rent out rooms at Castelul De Lut din Valea Zanelor if you like to feel straight out of Snow White and the Seven Dwarfs.
 It is excessively cute albeit not yet finished.
 Still, you can visit even if you are not staying (it is very popular).

-How to Best Plan To Visit the Best Romania Attractions in The Countryside
+How to Get to the Best Romania Attractions

 If you have your own car, you can easily get around.
 Even trains and buses are relatively easy to use to get around Romania.
 However, getting to more remote areas proves to be difficult.
 So, if you want the hassle to be taken out of it all, why not join a tour?
 I swear even if you are a solo traveller, it can be so much fun as you meet like-minded travellers.
 (That’s how I travelled Australia!)
 Plus, with youth travel tour providers there often are up To 50% Off Travel Tours!